1. Introduction

 5. Proposed wording

-The proposed changes are relative to the working draft of the standard as of [N4917].
+The proposed changes are relative to the working draft of the standard as of [N5001], with the changes in [P3161R2] applied.

 and